Pensions on Divorce.

 How can we help?

 Our team has a huge amount of experience helping people make the best decisions in relation to their finances, particularly when it comes to complex, long-term arrangements like pensions.
-We have been recognised nationally for our “expertise in financial matters” (Chambers UK 2024) and have developed a reputation for achieving successful outcomes while operating in a warm, friendly, and approachable way.
+We have been recognised nationally by the Legal 500 2025 and Chambers UK 2025 for our “expertise in financial matters” and have developed a reputation for achieving successful outcomes while operating in a warm, friendly, and approachable way.

 Taking the time to understand our clients is central to our approach, an attitude which is exemplified by our signature of the Armed Forces Covenant and our appointment on the NFU’s law firm panel.
 Providing the right advice on how to deal with your pension arrangements requires a deep understanding of your past and future employment status, as well as that of your former partner.
 We will strive to ensure that your outcome provides the most appropriate pension arrangements for your circumstances.